 Grace to you and peace from God our Father and the Lord Jesus Christ.

 Meghan Markle will receive an inheritance.
 An inheritance she didn’t work for because Prince Harry was born into it.
-We also get a priceless inheritance.
+Our marriage to Jesus bequeaths to us a priceless inheritance.

 1 Peter 1:4 (NLT)